blockholek/IssueTokenDemo/README.md

 ## Optional - Sending Tokens

 Send some to your neighbours:

-  -	Export your private key

   - Use [MyEtherWallet](https://www.myetherwallet.com/) to get tokens out of your MetaMask account.

-  - Hit *View Wallet Info*
+  - Hit *Send Ether & Tokens*

-  - Select *Using Private Key* from the dropdown
+  - Select *MetaMask Access* from the dropdown

-  - Paste your private key

   - Confirm

   - Add your Contract Address to the Token Balances area to confirm you have the tokens.

-  - Hit Send ether & tokens at the top

   -	Change to your created token

   -	Enter your friend’s public address

-  -	Change gas limit to 150,000
+  -	Change gas limit to 150,000 for faster transfer

   -	Send!
 Check etherscan for progress